jhpyle/docassemble/_docs/fields.md

 Some `datatype`s are never marked with a red asterisk.
-For example, [`range`](#range) and [`yesno`](#fields yesno) fields are set to real values by default, so the user cannot actuall skip the question.
+For example, [`range`](#range) and [`yesno`](#fields yesno) fields are set to real values by default, so the user cannot actually skip the question.

 The value of `required` can be `True` or `False`.
 By default, all fields are required, so you never need to write `required: True`